alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 customElements.define('blink-text', BlinkText);
 ```

-Handle changes to attributes by looking at the name to see which attribute has changed, then compare the old and new values to decide how to change the attribute.
+Handle changes to attributes by looking at the name to see which attribute has changed, then compares the old and new values to decide how to change the attribute.

 ```JS
 attributeChangedCallback(name, oldValue, newValue) {